na322/fyp/README.md

 Alignment.py is a program with a command line interface that enables users to compare HLA alleles and see differences in their amino acid sequences.

-Samples of results for one antigen and cluster memberships can be found in the samples folder.
+Samples of results for one antigen and cluster memberships can be found in the result_samples folder.